folio-org/raml-module-builder/README.md

 ```
 where the jsonb field references a json schema that will exist in the jsonb column in the table.

 The example above refers to querying only.
-As of now, saving a record will only save the jsonb and id fields (the above example uses triggers to populate the operation, creation data and original id)
+As of now, saving a record will only save the jsonb and id fields (the above example uses triggers to populate the operation, creation data and original id).

 #### Credentials
 Credentials when running in embedded mode are read from `resources/postgres-conf.json`.
 If a file is not found the following configuration will be used by default: